iqtree/iqtree.github.io/doc/Polymorphism-Aware-Models.md

 -------------------
 <div class="hline"></div>

-By default, PoMo runs with the HKY model.
 Different DNA substitution models can be selected with the `-m` option.
 E.g., to select the GTR model, run IQ-TREE with:

-    iqtree -s example.cf -m GTR

-If a counts file is given as input file, the PoMo model will be automatically chosen.
-You can also explicitly specify to run the (reversible) PoMo model with:

-    iqtree -s example.cf -m GTR+rP

-The frequency type can also be selected With `-m`.
-The default is to empirically estimate allele frequencies.
-To estimate the allele frequencies together with the rate parameters, use:

-    iqtree -s example.cf -m GTR+rP+FO
+    iqtree -s example.cf -m GTR+P

 >**TIP**: For a quick overview of all available models in IQ-TREE, run
 >the command `iqtree -h` and scroll to the heading `POLYMORPHISM AWARE MODELS (PoMo)`.